ElementQi/Transport-Data-Gen/README.md

 - air travel

 In `air_travel` folder, run code listed in `gen_air_travel.sh` to generate data from scratch.

+You can use default method or evolution method with breadth to do generation.

 If you have generated `air_travel_combined.json` file already, you can try to generate augmented dataset.
 Just run code listed in `gen_augmented_air.sh`.